SohhamSeal/Help-me-with-my-data/README.md

 # Help me with my data

 Welcome to the "Help me with my data" project!
-This web development endeavor aims to provide a user-friendly platform for data preprocessing, analysis, and basic exploratory data analysis (EDA).
+This web development endeavor aims to provide a user-friendly platform for data preprocessing, analysis, and basic Exploratory Data Analysis (EDA).
 Whether you're new to data science or a seasoned practitioner, this tool will assist you in efficiently preparing your dataset and gaining valuable insights.

 ## About the Simulator